Welcome to Brazen Estates

 Sadly, Chuck Gillet, aka Lord Brazen, passed away in 2021.

-We plan to create an online sculpture gallery of his work, but it may be many years until that project bears fruit.
-Chuck spent his last years focused solely on his art, and not so much on taking care of his estate, so we are focused on the monumental task of rehabilitating it these past years.
+We have started an online gallery and are planning an outdoor sculpture garden with his work at the Estate.
+Chuck spent the last two decades of his life focused solely on his art, and not so much on taking care of the Estate, so we are focused on the monumental task of restoring it these past years.

-If you are interested in knowing more about Chuck’s art, contact information is available at the Estate.
-I don’t make the information available online.
+If you are interested in knowing more about Chuck’s art, get in touch with us.

 the Dude